Gardner Museum Heist —Blog

 "Not sure of authenticity."

 Robinson was one and done.
-He never replied to my email, or subsequent follow-up emails, or acknowledged receipt of it to me in the first place in any way.
-He had forwarded my email over to "the expert," a trusted (former) colleague.
-Butt covered.
+He never replied to my email, or subsequent follow-up emails, or acknowledged receipt of it to me in any way.
+He had forwarded my email over to "the expert," a trusted (by him) former colleague.

-Robinson wrote of my email to Kurkjian that he was "not sure of authenticity."
-Maybe it was all a dream.
-But on the outside possibility that my email was in some sense authentic, given that it concerned what has been called the biggest property crime in the history of the world, the responsible thing to do would have been to treat the email with the kind of care that I had specifically requested in the first sentence, despite his reservations about its authenticity.
+On the outside possibility that my email was in some sense authentic, given that it concerned what has been called the biggest property crime in the history of the world, the responsible thing to do would have been to treat the email with the kind of care that I had specifically requested in the first sentence, despite any reservations he might have about it, or to just delete it.

 At that moment, Milkovits was the Globe reporter covering a closely watched and "contentious grandparents visitation rights trial in the Kent County [Rhode Island] family court."
 Milkovitz, who was in the courtroom, had a story in that day's newspaper based on her coverage of the courtroom testimony from the day before as well as another story about additional trial testimony in the Boston Globe the following day.
 I think it is fair to say Milkovits was as busy as any other Boston Globe reporter on the day and at the time I contacted her.